Niko-7/codeit/README.md

 ## About

-This is a front-end project built with React.JS, and it is a social/news web application that enables the user to perform several actions such as:
+This is a front-end project built with React.JS, and social news aggregation, content rating, and discussion web application that enables the user to perform several actions such as:

 - scrolling through articles
 - explore articles sorted by topic